 If you’ve had a mastectomy, or a lumpectomy with radiation therapy, the Post-Operative Breast Surgery Program at MD Anderson Cancer Center at Cooper will help you feel and function better.
-Female physical therapists who are sensitive to your needs will work with you to develop a rehabilitation program tailored to your medical situation, lifestyle, and goals.
+Physical therapists who are sensitive to your needs will work with you to develop a rehabilitation program tailored to your medical situation, lifestyle, and goals.

 Our comprehensive individualized rehabilitation program can help you: